Have you read the giant Facebook's latest note entitled" helping make sure you don't miss stories from friends » ?

 At present, this rate is already reported to be less than 8.

 Facebook pages for companies will experience the same drop in traffic and it is the pages that share links that will be particularly affected by this update.

 The goal is always the same: to ensure that the users can see their friends' publications firsts.

-What is the impact on the Enterprise pages?
+What impact does this have on company pages?

 This is a first for Facebook as it clearly announces that the Company pages will also be impacted by this drop in traffic.

 Facebook believes that corporate pages that do not sponsor their publications will have a double decrease, namely organic reach and traffic.

 But the web giant is trying to qualify his comments: everything will depend on the type of page audience.